o1eks/o1eks.github.io/pages/darwin.md

 # eval "$(rbenv init -)"
 curl -fsSL https://github.com/rbenv/rbenv-installer/raw/master/bin/rbenv-doctor | bash
 rbenv install 3.0.0
-# now you can use rbenv install N to install N version of ruby
+# now you can use `rbenv install N` to install N version of ruby
+# `rbenv versions` to list versions
+# `rbenv global N` to set N as the primary global ruby in ~/.rbenv/version
+# `rbenv local N` to set N as the local ruby to the project in ./.ruby-version
 ```